-58. Some seem puzzled as to why three rows of stones should enter the Sanctuary when the West Kennet Avenue, to which the Sanctuary was connected, has only two, as seen above.
+.
+Some seem puzzled about why three rows of stones should enter the Sanctuary when West Kennet Avenue, where it leaves Avebury, has only two.

-Perhaps the above photograph, taken in line with the Sanctuary's third row of stones, provides the answer.
-It's as if Avebury folk were trying to square the circle and showed respect to Avebury's roots by aiming the third row to point back at Windmill Hill seen on the horizon.
+Perhaps the above photograph, taken in line with the third row of stones, provides the answer.
+It's as if Avebury folk were trying to square the circle and show respect to Avebury's roots by aiming the third row at Windmill Hill, seen on the horizon.

-Taken on the 21st of December 2018, on the day of the winter solstice, this picture looks back at what remains of the West Kennet Avenue of stones as they make their way to Avebury beyond the rise and out of sight.
+This photograph was taken on the 21st of December 2018, on the winter solstice day.
+This picture looks back at what remains of the West Kennet Avenue of stones leading to Avebury beyond the rise and out of sight.

 The van on the left of the picture blocked the road to revellers' vehicles who wished to enjoy the solstice and prevented them from driving to Avebury.

 I recall the time I tried parking at the rough and ready layby not far from the van.
-I was followed all the way down the lane by a police car that drew alongside and aimed a powerful light in my face to make me move on.
+I was followed down the lane by a police car that drew alongside and aimed a powerful light in my face to make me move on.

-There have been many similar occasions when a sour taste has been left in my mouth.
+There have been many similar occasions when I have had a sour taste left in my mouth.

 59. The West Kennet long barrow is aligned east-west with the equinox.